It’s Tough to be a Florida Distillery

 The retailer sale of distilled spirits requires a more limited level of state license than sales of beer and wine.
 As a result, there are many fewer retailers in Florida who are licensed to sell distilled spirits as compared to beer or wine.
 In order to sell distilled spirits in Florida, a retailer must have a quota license or a special restaurant license.
 There is a limited number of quota licenses–both package store licenses and consumption-on-premises (COP) licenses–available in each Florida county.
 As a result, a secondary market exists for quota licenses, where the purchase of a quota license can cost well over $100,000 (largely depending on the county).
 The special restaurant license that allows sales of beer, wine, or spirits requires that the restaurant have a certain size and capacity and requires that more than 50% of revenues comes from the sale of food and non-alcoholic beverages.

 Do you have questions about what Florida distilleries can and cannot do?
-Contact us at firstname.lastname@example.org to schedule a 15-minute introductory call at no charge.
+Contact us at firstname.lastname@example.org to schedule a a consultation with a beverage attorney.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of the date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.